 WORKSHOP: Staying Alive: Professional Development and Well-being for Career Sustainability

-completed his residency at Mount Sinai in NY, followed by a pediatric fellowship at U of M with a special focus on congenital cardiac anesthesia.
-After training, he worked for many years at Cohen Children’s as the Director for Pediatric Cardiac Anesthesia.
-He is currently the Director for Pediatric Anesthesia at Memorial Sloan Kettering Cancer Center, as well as the Founder and Editor-in-Chief of baby-blocks.com, a vanguard of pediatric perioperative ultrasound & regional anesthesia.
+Dr. Hagen completed his residency at Mount Sinai in NY, followed by a pediatric fellowship at U of M with a special focus on congenital cardiac anesthesia.
+He is currently the Chief of Pediatric Anesthesiology at Memorial Sloan Kettering Cancer Center, as well as the Founder and Editor-in-Chief of baby-blocks.com, a vanguard of pediatric perioperative ultrasound & regional anesthesia.

 Thursday, March 30, 2023